tsgates/arch-wiki-markdown/wiki/BURG.md

      u - Next Ubuntu item
      ESC - Exit from windows or menu

-For full list of keyboard shortcuts, in burg you can press F1.
+For full list of keyboard shortcuts, in BURG you can press F1.

 > Important files

-These files and directories control much of how burg is configured and run.
+These files and directories control much of how BURG is configured and run.

 -   /boot/burg/